Dr. Brian W. Caputo, President of College of DuPage

 In 2015, Dr. Caputo became a Board Member on the Governmental Accounting Standards Board (GASB).
 The GASB is a seven-member board responsible for establishing and improving accounting and financial reporting standards for state and local governments in the United States, including public institutions of higher education.

-Dr. Caputo is a member of the Commission on Structured Pathways of the American Association of Community Colleges.
-He is also a member of the Illinois Council of Community College Presidents and serves on the council’s Finance Committee.
+Dr. Caputo is a peer accreditation reviewer with the Higher Learning Commission.
+He is also a member of the Commission on Structured Pathways of the American Association of Community Colleges.
+Dr. Caputo represents College of DuPage on the Illinois Council of Community College Presidents and serves on the council’s Finance Committee.

 A fervent supporter of youth development, Dr. Caputo has worked as a volunteer with the Boy Scouts of America (BSA) for decades.
 He earned the rank of Eagle Scout in 1977.
-Currently, Dr. Caputo serves on the Executive Board of the Three Fires Council of the BSA as the council’s Vice President for Governance.
+Currently, Dr. Caputo serves on the Executive Board of the Three Fires Council of the BSA as the council’s President-Elect.
 In 2021, the National Eagle Scout Association recognized Dr. Caputo with its Outstanding Eagle Scout Award for distinguished service to the community.

 In 2020, Crain’s Chicago Business recognized Dr. Caputo as a Notable Veteran Executive.
 The Greater Chicago Chapter of the American Society for Public Administration recognized Dr. Caputo with its Model Administrator Award in 2018.
 Additionally, The Daily Herald Business Ledger named him the 2014 Government CFO of the Year.